mynameisek/whitepaper/README.md

 FRN can play a crucial role in off-chain governance of FBC and other Cosmos ecosystem projects as the users who have made endorsements, recommendations and referrals to other users are in fact staking their own reputations.

 As a member of Cosmos ecosystem, we have already seen the importance of off-chain governance during Game of Stakes.
 FRN can be used as a tool for doing KYC whether you want to join force with cartels, anti-cartels or anti-anti-cartels.
 This also applies to business world when ones want to partner with or recruit for other people.
-You may not know those people who made those endorsements, recommendations and referrals to your potential partners but you know that those engagements are made by those who have staked their reputations and being rated through meta-moderation.
+You may not know those people who made those endorsements, recommendations and referrals to your potential partners but you know that these engagements are made by those who have staked their reputations and are rated through meta-moderation.

 #### Converting Phanero to Desmo

 To encourage FRN users to participate the governance, we need to provide privilege for Phanero holder to convert their Phanero to Desmo.
 One possible way is to set aside a portion of Desmo inflation exclusive for Phanero holder to exchange for Desmo at a preferential rate.
 One question is whether this preferential rate is for one-way conversion only or two-way exchange between the two tokens.
 If Desmo can also be converted into Phanero, the economy of Desmo will then be partially supported by the business model of FRN.
-But this will further blur the value propositions of Desmo and Phanero which are in fact complete different.
+But this will further blur the value propositions of Desmo and Phanero which are in fact completely different.
 Anyhow, this will be decided through governance on FBC.

 ## Fundraisers